Lunch With a Scientist

 Search for a topic: look for a talk by enterinng keywords in the search bar above, or find a talk based on description using our talk index below.

 Want to bring a specific scientist to your classroom?
 We can arrange a video meeting with a scientist from a field that matches your curriculum, and have your students submit questions they’ll answer after the presentation.
 Download our program proposal form for more information, or schedule a meeting with us below to discuss.

 Help Build Our Library!

 We want to expose even more students to science careers through these talks.
-To make the easily searchable, we want to create a standalone virtual library.
+To make them easily searchable, we plan to create a standalone website/library for the program.
 In order to build this library and still keep the program free, we need your help!
-Donate to help students become inspired about STEM careers through Lunch With A Scientist.

 Eben Broadbent, PhD talks about his work through the Spatial Ecology and Conservation (SPEC) lab at the University of Florida, and his work with GatorEye, a drone that houses a mobile laboratory for conservation work in remote areas.

 Melissa Hill, land conservation expert from Central Florida, talks about her work protecting lands within the Santa Fe River Basin Watershed.